 Miranda Lambert sings about her childhood home in her Grammy winning single, “The House That Built Me.”
 The song has inspired many to knock on the front door of their childhood home in the hope of experiencing the kind of evangelical moment that Miranda hopes she’ll have if she can step inside that old house and “take nothing but a memory.”

 I did that years ago and found the experience to be less than divine.
 The House That Built Me, a drafty, musty Dutch Colonial built in 1922 on a postage stamp lot at the entrance to a public park in Baldwin, Long Island (New York) had been totally redone.
-So much so, that I didn't recognize much of the interior.
+So much so, I didn't recognize much of the interior.
 You can't go home again, son.
+Not that I'd really want to.

-Find an old car, much like you remember, and it's a time machine taking you back in a way you would hope a traipse through your old home would.
+Find an old car, much like you remember, and it's a time machine taking you back in a way you would think a traipse through your old home would.
+If you had a childhood like mine, best you proceed down memory lane carefully.

 Very Nice !